bhuvan-raj/Docker-Zero-to-Hero/Readme.md

 ## Docker Network Types

-- ` Bridge (default)`
+1. Bridge (default)
-    ` Default network for standalone containers.
+    - Default network for standalone containers.
-    ` Containers can communicate using container names (DNS resolution).
+    - Containers can communicate using container names (DNS resolution).
-    ` Has outbound internet access (via NAT).
+    -  Has outbound internet access (via NAT).
- `  Host`
+2. Host
-     `• Container shares the host’s network stack.
+    -  Container shares the host’s network stack.
-    `• No isolation — useful for performance but less secure.
+    -  No isolation — useful for performance but less secure.
-   ` • No port mapping needed (uses host ports directly).
+    -  No port mapping needed (uses host ports directly).
- ` None`
+3. None
-    `• Container is completely isolated from all networks.
+    -  Container is completely isolated from all networks.
-   ` • No external or inter-container communication.
+    -  No external or inter-container communication.
- ` Overlay`
+4. Overlay
-  `  • Used for multi-host container communication (requires Swarm).
+    - Used for multi-host container communication (requires Swarm).
-    `• Enables distributed networks across Docker nodes.
+    - Enables distributed networks across Docker nodes.
- ` Macvlan`
+5. Macvlan
-   ` • Assigns a MAC address to each container.
+    - Assigns a MAC address to each container.
-    `• Containers appear as physical devices on the network.
+    -  Containers appear as physical devices on the network.
-   ` • Useful for direct network access like DHCP.
+    -  Useful for direct network access like DHCP.
----
 The Bridge network is the default network driver used when you don't specify a network while starting a container.
 It’s designed for containers running on the same Docker host to communicate with each other.

 ## Reserved IPs in Bridge Network